ai-graphic/Graphic-so/README.md

 ## Overview 🔭

-**graphic.so** is a cutting-edge no-code automation tool designed to streamline and simplify complex workflows through seamless AI integration.
-It empowers users to create sophisticated automation systems with ease, merging AI technologies like GPT and Gemini to enhance efficiency and productivity across various applications.
+**graphic.so** is an advanced no-code automation platform that simplifies complex workflows through seamless AI integration.
+It enables users to effortlessly build sophisticated automation systems by combining AI models like OpenAI, Claude, and Flux, thereby boosting efficiency and productivity in diverse applications.

 ## Table of Contents